yashtomer/ai-with-sql/README.md

 1.  **Backend API (FastAPI):**
     *   Exposes endpoints for listing databases, tables, and columns.
-    *   Handles the logic for generating SQL queries using OpenAI's API.
+    *   Handles the logic for generating SQL queries using an OpenAI-compatible API (supports OpenAI, Together, Groq, Fireworks, DeepInfra, and others).
     *   Executes the generated queries against the database.
     *   Provides optimization suggestions.